-So you have a student (or a handful of students) who need a bit of extra support to be successful in math.
-Math differentiation strategies might just do the trick but how can you know whether differentiation is enough or whether you need a more targeted intervention strategy?
+So you have a student (or a handful of students) who need extra support to succeed in math.
+Math differentiation strategies might do the trick, but how can you know whether differentiation is enough or whether your student needs a more targeted intervention strategy?

 Differentiation is your first line of defense in the classroom.
 As a teacher, you are a natural at making small tweaks here and there in order to support your students.